+- with and without goggles

+- In togs and in clothes

-with and without goggles with or without clothes in shallow and deep water in cold and warm water in simulated and in situ environments as part of aquatic activities and sports.
+- in shallow and deep water

+- in cold and warm water

+- in simulated and real • environments

+- as part of aquatic activities and sports.
-Reinforce skills by repeating them throughout lessons so

-- students do not forget them. - for safety of self and others perform dry rescues only.
+Reinforce skills by repeating them throughout lessons so students retain learnings.
+For safety of self and others perform dry rescues only.